 - Donations, large and small, from individuals and churches throughout the state and across the nation

 - A significant donation from the SC Student Loan Corporation

 - Several grants from the One SC Flood Relief Fund housed at Central Carolina Community Foundation One SC Fund Description

 - A mini-grant from National VOAD (Volunteer Organizations Active in Disaster)

 - A grant from the American Red Cross.
 Click HERE for more on flood recovery activity by Red Cross.

 We are grateful to those who have sent donations and thankful for the organizations that have granted funds for this ministry.
 RebuildSC not only meets the physical need for adequate housing, but through Christian volunteers and chaplains also attempts to meets spiritual and emotional needs of families recovering from the floods.

-By the end of October over 100 homes had been completed in RebuildSC, to the glory of God!
+By the end of June over 246 homes had been completed in RebuildSC, to the glory of God!
 Dozens of requests from homeowners remain, however.
 SC Disaster Relief director Randy Creamer states, “Right now our biggest need is for volunteers to come and work.
 God has provided the funding.
-RebuildSC will go on as long as we have funds and volunteers.”
+RebuildSC will go on as long as we have volunteers coming.”

-To volunteer to work for a day, a few days, or a week, please contact Jack McCormick, RebuildSC Coordinator, at 678-294-7461.
-Individuals or groups, males and females are welcome.
-You do not have to be Disaster Relief-trained or have construction skills, just a willing spirit!
+To volunteer to serve for a day, a few days, or a week, please contact Jack McCormick, RebuildSC Coordinator, at 678-294-7461.
+Groups with both males and females are welcome.
+You do not have to be Disaster Relief-trained.